cjluce/applepy/README.md

 # pyapple
-Snake implentation in Python using the Pyglet library.
+Snake implementation in Python using the Pyglet library.